baldzhiyski/ToDo-App-PE2/README.md

 # repo017

- This repo will contains solutions for the given task for the  Programmentwicklung 2 , 2024/2025
+ This repo will contain solutions for the given task for the  Programmentwicklung 2 , 2024/2025